Laohakunakorn-Group/NLLAB_OT2_Bradford/README.md

  3. Plates 10ul of the dilutions a 96 well plate with serial dilutions of BSA standard.

+### Plate shaker
-2. Plate shaker mixes the solutions in the wells: *1000rpm at 21 degrees for 10 mins*
+Mixes the solutions in the wells: *1000rpm at 21 degrees for 10 mins*

-3. Plate Reader:
+### Plate Reader:

 Conducts a final orbital shake and reads the absorbance in the selected wells.

-4. Analysis Package:
+###  Analysis Package:

  1. First script parses, trims, cleans and organises the raw data